CCurl/r4/README.md

 r4 allocates 10 local variables (0-9) per function call.
 They are referred to like registers and have the same operations (r,s,i,d).
 For example, i4 increments local #4.

-## WiFi support

-Some boards, (eg - the ESP8266), support WiFi.
-For those boards, the __WIFI__ directive can be #defined to enable the boards WiFi.
-This adds additional opcodes.

-Note that those boards usually also have watchdogs that need to be enabled via the __WATCHDOG__ #define.

 ## LittleFS support

 Some development boards support LittleFS.
 For those boards, the __LITTLEFS__ directive can be #defined persist data to the board, including supporting automatically loading blocks on boot.